A Book of Time

 that shifts backwards millions of years

-the deeper you go—
+the deeper we go—

 our history of river and stone.

-along the shoreline
+along the shoreline like pages

 of a book being turned.